Algeria

 Danish Timesheets

 The European Court of Justice stated in 2019 that companies must implement an objective, reliable and accessible system to record the working time of their employees.
-As of the 1st of July 2024, time tracking of worked hours will be mandatory in Denmark.
+As of the 1st of July 2024, time tracking of worked hours is mandatory in Denmark.

 Trade Unions in Denmark